I build things that actually work.

 The furniture?
 Still worse.

 Cape Town based.
-Worldwide damage.
+Building since 2002.

 I started in 2002 at a dodgy computer repair shop — building PCs, slaying viruses like it was the Wild West, and gently explaining that “the internet” wasn't broken, their cable was just unplugged.